(Click here for a complete CV)

 SELECTED HONORS, GRANTS, AND AWARDS

 Michael Harrington Book Award.
-New Political Science Caucus, American Political Science Association, 2019.
+Caucus for a New Political Science, American Political Science Association, 2019.

 Alex Willingham Best Political Theory Paper Award, National Conference of Black Political Scientists, 2019

 Mentoring Undergraduates in Research, Scholarly, and Creative Activities Award, UW-Madison, 2018

 Nancy Weiss Malkiel Junior Faculty Fellowship (Semi-finalist), 2016